CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 the global request proxy is used.

-Callbacks for such additional hook points are defined in the same way as for those in `korp.py`.
+Callbacks for such additional hook points are defined in the same way as for those in `korp` modules.
 The signature corresponding to the above calls is

 ```python
 hook_point(self, request, *args, **kwargs)